seydx/homebridge-camera-ui/README.md

 <img src="https://github.com/SeydX/homebridge-camera-ui/blob/master/images/hbyicamera2.gif" align="right" alt="HomeKit Overview" width="270px" height="541px">

-This is a dynamic platform plugin for [Homebridge](https://github.com/nfarina/homebridge) to control your YI Cameras with MQTT (motion), GUI (Access to stream via http), Telegram notification and FakeGato Support.
-It is designed for the [YI-HACK v4](https://github.com/TheCrypt0/yi-hack-v4) and offers 100% support.
-Also, most switches that are otherwise only accessible via Web Interfae can be switched via third-party apps, for example Elgato EVE App.
+This is a dynamic platform plugin for [Homebridge](https://github.com/nfarina/homebridge) to control your RTSP Cameras with MQTT (motion), GUI (Access to stream via http), Telegram notification and FakeGato Support.

 This Plugin creates one accessory with two services.
 A camera service to access your camera via RTSP and a Motion Sensor service with FakeGato functionality to check the last movement and more.
-It creates also some custom characteristics to switch camera settings, eg SSH, FTP, Telnet etc within 3rd party apps like Elgato EVE.
+It creates also some custom characteristics to switch camera settings, eg SSH, FTP, Telnet etc within 3rd party apps like Elgato EVE. _(Custom Characteristics only for YI Cameras with YI-HACK v4)_

 You can also set up the notifier to get a Telegram notification with customized messages and markdown capability when motion detected/undetected.